Verthon/micro-examples/Readme.md

 Why this is working if we have totally different react versions?

-1. React is singleton here host accepts only ONE REACT VERSION
+1. React is singleton here so in runtime accepts only ONE REACT VERSION
 2. Remote has a bigger version so WMF always takes the higher one
 3. And now the host not using the 17 but the 18 react version